Moving to Las Vegas in 2026: What Relocators Need to Know — Las Vegas real estate

 Published April 30, 2026 · Last updated April 30, 2026 · By Chris Nevada

 Direct Answer: Las Vegas welcomed approximately 50,000 new residents in 2025, making Clark County one of the fastest-growing metros in the nation.
 Median home prices sit at $465,000, well below coastal California ($850,000+) and comparable Sun Belt cities.
 Nevada's zero state income tax saves the average relocating household $6,000 to $18,000 annually.
 The best neighborhoods for families include Summerlin, Henderson, and the southwest valley, while North Las Vegas offers the strongest value.
 Schools in Clark County are improving, with top-rated options available in every submarket.
+For a step-by-step relocation roadmap and free consult, visit our Moving to Las Vegas hub.

 • Clark County adds 40,000-50,000 new residents annually, primarily from California, Washington, and Arizona (Census Bureau)